 An active community of volunteers is essential to supporting the mission of The Arboretum.
 Throughout a normal year, volunteers participate a variety of activities.
-From weekly gardening groups to running our annual plant sale, there are many ways to get involved, meet new people, and have an impact in The Arboretum.
+From weekly gardening groups to docent tour guides to helping run our Arboretum Expo and plant sale, there are many ways to get involved, meet new people, and have an impact in The Arboretum.

 What is the Arboretum Auxiliary?

 The Arboretum Auxiliary is a group of enthusiastic people who volunteer their time and expertise to help The Arboretum meet its Mission.
 The Auxiliary is divided into various activity groups, each with an area of responsibility within The Arboretum, working with staff members.
 Volunteers receive The Arboretum e-newsletter, and can join dedicated Volunteer Information Sessions and as well as our Auxiliary email list.
 People have been volunteering at The Arboretum for many years.
 The idea of a formally organized Auxiliary began to grow in fall of 1994.
 Through the vision and hard work of a handful of dedicated volunteers, it became a reality on January 19th, 1995, when over 70 people attended an Open House to learn more about the new organization.
 Auxiliary members have had an actual hand in nearly every area of The Arboretum.
 We look forward to hearing from potential volunteers, and finding ways to match your interests with our needs.